Ready for CAE p 169. Supercook. Extra Website

 3. path

 4. heed (heed somebody/something to pay careful attention to somebody's advice or warning.
 Take notice of.
 Sp. hacer caso.
-E.g. If only they had heeded his warnings!Calls for more legislation to protect tenants were not heeded.
+E.g. If only they had heeded his warnings!Calls for more legislation to protect tenants were not heeded.)

 5. indoors

 6. loop (a shape like a curve or circle made by a line curving right round and crossing itself.
-E.g. The road went in a huge loop around the lake.
+E.g. The road went in a huge loop around the lake.)

-7. bearing down (bear down on somebody/something to move quickly towards somebody/something in a determined or threatening way).
+towards somebody/something in a determined or threatening way).

 8. stretching